kxgames/glooey/docs/making_widgets_from_scratch.rst

            }
            return pyglet.graphics.OrderedGroup(layers[key], self.group)

-The `do_regroup()` method is called when the widget is assigned to a new group.
+The `~Widget.do_regroup()` method is called when the widget is assigned to a new group.
 This always happens when the widget is attached to the GUI, and may also happen if the widget is moved from one parent to another within the GUI.
 The above code actually won't do anything in the first case, because the sprites are all ``None`` until the widget is drawn for the first time, but in the second case it will properly update the sprites.

 Note that the sprites need to be in separate groups to ensure that they are drawn in the correct order.
-The logic for doing this was factored out into the `_get_layer()` method, because it'll also be used in `do_draw()`.
+The logic for doing this was factored out into the ``_get_layer()`` method, because it'll also be used in `~Widget.do_draw()`.

 .. code::